© Simon Totten

 ‘No… don’t worry.. it never lasts long.
 They’re nothing more than pipe dreams, I know that, They’re not real.
 None of it will ever actually happen.
 I really hope there isn’t a next life but if there is, knowing my luck, I’ll come back as a sewer rat.’

 ‘Right well I see,’ said Muriel.
-‘I think I understand now.’ said Muriel.
-If an Angel of Death could wear a hang dog expression, I sensed that she would.
+‘I think I understand now,’ said Muriel wearing a hang dog expression.

-I negotiate the irate drivers on the roundabout like dodgems at the fairground and take a sharp left past ‘Barking Mad Dog’s Home.
+I negotiated the irate drivers on the roundabout like dodgems at the fairground and took a sharp left past ‘Barking Mad Dog’s Home.’

 ‘That's where I work.
 Been a Dog Rescuer, since I was 18.’